umrbek1032/eva/README.md

 - - Be careful to kill app or process .
 It may cause your system crash.
 - ✉️ Display Message
 - 📩 Display Input
-- - Text that written to input will send to you by bot
+- - Text that written to the input field will be sent to you by bot
 - 🌐Open URL or Google Search
 - - Auto open URL
 - - Sends query to google.com if your text is not  specific command